iovisor/libiov/docs/event-api.md

 * Event() - create an event
 * Event(Event original) - copy an event
 * Status drop() - prevent an event from being delivered further to other IOmodules
+* Event::Type get_type() - return the Type associated with the current Event

 Example:
 ````C++